 We are also developing a Python package that will serve as a wrapper between tobii_research and PsychoPy libraries.
 This package will streamline the interaction process with Tobii eye-trackers, making it more accessible for researchers with limited programming experience.
 Importantly, this development will not replace the current approach in DevStart tutorials—we believe researchers should first understand how to interact with eye-trackers at a fundamental level before using higher-level wrappers.
 Once researchers grasp the underlying principles, this package will offer a simpler interface to common functionalities.
 Both the low-level tutorials and the simplified wrapper will be available through DevStart.

 Additionally, we plan to incorporate Bayesian statistical approaches using brms (Bayesian Regression Models using ‘Stan’).
-This will offer a unified approach that covers all linear, mixed, generalized, and even additive model within a single R package (Bürkner, 2017).
-Bayesian statistics bring clear additional benefits: they provide full posterior distributions for each parameter (rather than point estimates alone), allow for intuitive uncertainty quantification, and can incorporate prior knowledge (if available) about plausible effect sizes.
+Bayesian models provide exceptional flexibility in modelling data, allowing researchers to respect the natural distribution of their data rather than forcing transformations to meet restrictive assumptions, thereby preserving important information.
+This unified approach will coverall linear, mixed, generalized, and even additive model within a single R package (Bürkner, 2017).
+In addition Bayesian statistics bring clear additional benefits: they provide full posterior distributions for each parameter (rather than point estimates alone), allow for intuitive uncertainty quantification, and can incorporate prior knowledge (if available) about plausible effect sizes.
 By relying on these built-in tools, researchers can avoid the pitfalls of merely chasing p-values or simplistic omnibus tests, and instead arrive at robust, data-driven conclusions that reflect the complex nature of developmental phenomena.
 In addition, we hope to introduce Bayesian optimal stopping strategies that help researchers decide when enough data has been collected, thereby improving efficiency while maintaining robust statistical inference.

 We also hope to integrate EEG and fNIRS tutorials using open-source tools—ensuring that researchers who do not have access to proprietary software can still analyse brain imaging data in a reproducible and cost-effective manner.
 We plan to walk through the pipelines for data acquisition, artifact rejection, and interpretation of developmental EEG or fNIRS results, all while emphasizing transparent, replicable workflows.
 However, this goal will be challenging for the time being, because data acquisition for these methods still requires proprietary software, and even analyses are often performed using MATLAB packages and scripts.